Tejadi/Modular-Swarm/README.md

 ## Current limitations / next phase

-This phase delivered **clean `xiao_ble` builds with a working USB serial console**.
+The **swarm overlay + Olympus integration** is now delivered (see the first half of this README and [`OLYMPUS_INTEGRATION.md`](OLYMPUS_INTEGRATION.md)).
+The `swarm_node` firmware replaces the missing XIAO buttons with the `swm/cmd` downlink channel (identify / set-role / set-mount) driven from the command center, and the whole host-side pipeline is verified against the simulator.
+The firmware itself still needs a hardware build with the nRF Connect SDK toolchain to validate on-device.

-Because the XIAO has no user buttons, the original **button-driven actions are not yet wired to the hardware**:
+For the **original light demo**, an earlier phase delivered clean `xiao_ble` builds with a working USB serial console.
+Because the XIAO has no user buttons, those **button-driven actions are not wired to the hardware**:

 - Server: opening the provisioning window (DK button 4) has no trigger.
 - Client: the unicast / multicast / provisioning / SED-toggle actions (DK buttons